webo-agency/en/content/index.md

 delay: 4
 ---
 #title
-##### Support and development of online stores and websites.
+##### Support and development

+#description
+Thanks to this, you will secure resources, maximize efficiency and reduce website maintenance costs.

+#readMoreText
+Read more
 ::::

 ::::offer-tile-md
 ---
-icon: '/img/icons/uxui.svg'
+icon: '/img/icons/uxui.png'
+technologies: '/img/icons/uxui-technologies.png'
 link: 'https://www.webo.agency/services/ux-ui-design'
 delay: 5
 ---
 #title
-UX/UI Design
+##### UX/UI Design

+#description
+Thanks to this, you will increase customer engagement, stand out on the market and simplify the use of your website/online store.

+#readMoreText
+Read more
 ::::
 :::
 ::